Whether blue skies or grey, Disc Golf is here to play year-round.

-Disc golf has been an up and coming sport in Medicine Hat over the last two years and can be played year-round in three Medicine Hat parks, Kiwanis Central Park, Gilwell Park, and Leinweber Park.
+Disc golf has been an up and coming sport in Medicine Hat over the last few years and can be played year-round in three Medicine Hat parks, Kiwanis Central Park, Gilwell Park, and Leinweber Park.

 Disc golf league organizer Jared Ziegenhagel says the accessible and affordable sport encourages players to choose a park and bask in the beautiful nature that surrounds them, while skillfully throwing discs into the chain baskets — like golf, the goal is to land the disc in the basket in the fewest number of throws.